subhaganesh/basic_chatbot_langchain/README.md

-# 🚀 Basic LangGraph  (with Tools) — Streamlit Application
+# 🚀 Basic LangGraph Chatbot (with Tools)

-A modular and extensible chatbot application built using:

-- **LangGraph** – for agent workflows
-- **LangChain** – for LLM orchestration
+A Streamlit-based, agentic chatbot application built using **LangGraph** and **LangChain**, designed to demonstrate how conversational AI systems can be structured as **graph-based workflows** rather than linear chains.

+The application supports multiple conversational modes within a unified architecture:
-- **Streamlit** – for the UI
+- **Basic Chatbot** – A lightweight, LLM-only conversational agent for general-purpose interactions.
-- **Groq** – fast, free LLM inference
-- **Tools (optional)** – extend the chatbot with additional actions

-This project demonstrates how to build a basic chatbot using a graph-based pipeline that processes user messages through a configurable LLM setup.
+- **Chatbot with Tavily Search** – A tool-augmented chatbot that dynamically invokes Tavily Search to retrieve real-time information, enabling more accurate and grounded responses.
+- **AI News Fetcher & Summarizer** – An automated agent that fetches the latest AI-related news using Tavily and generates concise, readable summaries using a Groq-powered LLM.

+Each capability is implemented as an independent **LangGraph node**, operating over a shared state and orchestrated through a configurable graph.
+This modular design ensures clear separation of concerns between UI, agent logic, tools, and LLM configuration, while making the system easy to extend with new tools, agents, or workflows without impacting existing functionality.

 ---